lucasrennok/Minesweeper/README.md

 How to use: Install QtCreator(I used 5.9.9) to use, and run it with the run button at the program.

 ## V3_py_GUI
 It's the version made in Python.
-This version is singleplayer and is played at a GUI(made with PySimpleGUI).
+This version is singleplayer and multiplayer and is played at a GUI(made with PySimpleGUI).

 How to use: Install Python and install PySimpleGUI: *pip install PySimpleGUI*, after that *python main.py*